davendiy/QWERTY_messenger/src/README.md

     9. Server adds client's auxiliary socket to the ChatAssistant.
 This causes automatical sending of all the messages and list of members to this socket.

+## Chat opening

+    1. Client sends command __OPEN_CHAT__ to server.
+    2. Server checks if all the parameters are correct
+    3. If OK, sends to the client __READY_FOR_TRANSFERRING__.
+    4. Client sends json.
+            {
+                "Name": ...          # name of the chat "ContentType": CHAT/CHANNEL
+                ...                  # there could be possible features }
+    5. Server checks if all the parameters are correct.
+    6. If OK, gets ChatAssistant from cache (or creates it) and adds there new UserObserver with auxiliary user socket.
+    7. Run mainloop of messages sending